Maryam-Nasseri/AI-concepts/README.md

 **RAG or the retrieval augmented generation** method is another alternative to fine-tuning whereby the user provides the pre-trained model with additional information from external sources of data, e.g., a PDF file, spreadsheet data, a web link, or even a code repository.

 **Backpropagation** algorithm in most neural network architectures uses a method (e.g., the chain rule bundled with a gradient descent algorithm) to backpropagate or move backwards the error term (difference between the prediction and the expected outcome) to adjust weights and biases in a way to reduce the Loss/Cost function so that the network can obtain a more accurate response.

+**Natural Language Processing (NLP)** has been traditionally a branch of computational linguistics that uses various machine learning algorithms to process and analyse texts and corpora (plural of corpus, a collection of texts) by finding patterns in natural language or human-generated language (both texts and transcribed speech) with the underlying structure of languages that makes meaning.
+With the advancement of Artificial Intelligence (AI), generative models add to the dimensionality of NLP leading to natural language generation that has become the core method in chatbots' textual/conversational ability as well as generative models for translation, sentiment analysis, and speech recognition.

+**Data Augmentation** is a technique used in neural network design to artificially increase the amount of data to be trained by the model by changing some aspects of the original input data.
+For example, in the context of image classifiers such as CNN (Convolutional Neural Network), the data augmentation process is done by shifting, rotating, flipping, and resizing the original input images.

 # Videos about AI Concepts and Terms: